lollobrollo/Card-Recommender-System/README.md

 ## License

-This project is licensed under the [**Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the [MIT licence](https://mit-license.org/).

 ## Acknowledgments